AugmentBionics/myo-controlled-hand/README.md

+> Needs updating

+-- Alex 04/02/19!

 # myo-controlled-hand

 ![Augment Bionics Logo][logo]

-Muscle-controlled, robotic, below elbow prosthesis.
+Muscle-controlled, robotic, below-elbow prosthesis.

 ## Raw data
 Run demo.py to see a sample plot of the data.